 This is pretty pathetic… a few comments on an article that is read by 3000+ people is low, below the 1% of users that supposedly leave all the comments.

 YA KNOW – Leaving a comment is not much different than leaving a tip at a restaurant.
 If you appreciate the hard work the person puts in to taking your order and serving you with a smile, then to continually follow up to see if there is anything else you need, you show your appreciation by graciously leaving a tip.

 Building Relationships Through Blog Commenting – Within Your Niche

-To help build your reputation as a authority in the blogger world, you must actively participate in the social community.
+To help build your reputation as a authority in the blogging world, you must actively participate in the social community.